iaddict/posty_client/README.md

 ## Information

-For more informations about posty please visit our website:
+For more information about posty please visit our website:
 [www.posty-soft.org](http://www.posty-soft.org)

 ## Support